ellysh/league-of-legends-fundamentals-en/manuscript/Psychology/expert-training.md

 The subscriber number is typically divided into three parts: 635-21-67.
 Each segment individually has no specific meaning.
 However, this division follows the idea of grouping: breaking a number into blocks to enhance memorability.

 **The second mechanism is recognition of templates**.
-Let's use an example again.
+Let us use an example again.
 Refer to Figure 1-1.

 {caption: "Figure 1-1.
 Recognition of the template", height: "30%"}
 ![Recognition of the template](images/Psychology/traffic-light-red.png)

 You can easily recognize the traffic light in the image.
-It's red.
-If you see it while walking, you'll instinctively want to stop.
+It is red.
+If you see it while walking, you will instinctively want to stop.

 The silhouette of a traffic light serves as a familiar template for every city resident.
 This familiarity indicates that our memory has a cognitive structure that aligns with the typical shape of a traffic light.
 This structure contains three variables or slots.
 They represent the state of one of the three lamps.
 The value of each slot is linked to a specific action: either to stand or to walk.